Lady Mary Pelham (1811 ship): Capture

-Captain Graham sailed from Falmouth on 20 November 1814 and arrived at Suriname in January 1815.
+Captain Graham sailed from Falmouth on 20 November 1814, and arrived at Suriname in January 1815.
 Lady Mary Pelham sailed from Suriname to Barbados, and then to Antigua, leaving Antigua on 1 February.

 The Baltimore privateer Kemp, Jose Joaquim Almeida, master, captured Lady Mary Pelham on 9 February 1815.
 Graham and seven of his men had been wounded, and two men killed before she struck.
 Kemp had one man killed and three wounded in the 40 minute action.
 Kemp was armed with six guns and had a crew of 135 men; Lady Mary Pelham was armed with 10 guns and had a complement of 42 men, including five passengers.
 Almeida sold his crew $632.75 worth of clothes taken from Lady Mary Pelham.
 The sum then became part of the prize account.
+Before sending Lady Mary Pelham under a prize crew, Almeda removed two brass cannons and most of her small arms.

-Kemp sent her into Wilmington, North Carolina where she was libeled on 31 March 1815 and condemned.
+Kemp sent Lady Mary Pelham into Wilmington, North Carolina where she was libeled on 31 March 1815, and condemned.
+United States newspaper accounts reported that Lady Mary Pelham had gone into Wilmington, North Carolina.
+Her casualties were one man killed and eight wounded; Kemp's casualties were one man killed and three wounded.
+Lady Mary Pelham had not struck until Kemp was about to board.

 American merchantman

 Lady Mary Pelham was sold in Wilmington, with new owners retaining the name.
+The consolidated proceeds to Kemp's owners from the auction was $4488.22.

 Lady Mary Pelham, Sanders, master, a packet brig from Wilmington, North Carolina, discharged at Gibraltar on 5 June.
 Captain Sanders also sailed her between the US and Buenos Aires.
 In 1818, with Gillander, master, she was reported to have come into New York from Havana.